mika-littor/CGM-in-Mice-Analysis/README.md

 Arguments:
 ```
 1) Mouse's name
-2) Path to the CSV file that holds the data measured from a single mouse
+2) Path to the CSV file that holds the data measured from a single mouse,
+inside the working directory
 ```

 ### [FILE: plot_single_mouse_avg](plot_single_mouse_avg.py)